Key points

 For many people who live in NSW, the ocean provides social and cultural benefits and supports their emotional wellbeing.
 Our oceans make up part of the cultural fabric of NSW.

-The Tasman Sea also influences the NSW climate system.
+The ocean also influences the NSW climate system.

 How the ocean is affected by climate change in NSW

 The ability of the oceans to absorb extra carbon dioxide and heat is not endless.
-The heat and carbon dioxide already absorbed are having major effects on ocean temperatures, ocean acidification and sea level rise, which are affecting biodiversity and marine ecosystems.
-These are threatening the ecosystem values and services that we derive from the ocean, and are projected to intensify.
+The heat and carbon dioxide already absorbed are having major effects on ocean temperatures, ocean acidification and sea level rise.
+These are affecting biodiversity and marine ecosystems, and threatening the ecosystem values and services that the ocean provides.
+These impacts are projected to intensify as our climate continues to change.

 The clearest impact of climate change is the warming of our oceans, particularly of surface layers that are in closest contact with the atmosphere.

 Long-term sea surface temperature data show a strong warming trend off south-east Australia over the past 100 years.
-This is affecting the physical, chemical and biological characteristics of Australia’s marine environment, with impacts including marine heatwaves and loss of biodiversity.
+This is affecting the physical, chemical and biological characteristics of Australia’s marine environment, with impacts including changed marine species distribution along the coast of NSW.

 Adapting to changes in the ocean in NSW

-The most effective way of reducing the impacts of climate change on NSW's ocean is to reduce greenhouse gas emissions, to limit the level of climate change.
-This is being done through several pathways in the NSW Government's Net Zero Plan
+The most effective way of reducing the impacts of climate change on NSW's ocean is to reduce greenhouse gas emissions and thereby limit the level of climate change.

 Related information